 What kind of cheese do you use for lasagna?

-- I like a combination of parmesan or asiago for flavor and mozzarella or provolone for gooeyness.
+- I like a combination of asiago or parmesan cheese for flavor and provolone or mozzarella cheese for gooeyness.

 Please let me know if you make this recipe